Anthony Pryor (Fantasy Flight Games)

 Chapter 6: Let me tell you about my Program Space.

-A few sample systems are provided, New York Hub vaguely resembles a cyber-version of 1920s new york, complete with specially-coded virus-drug analogues and a criminal underground, Calnet is a militarized hub with the highest population of sentient programs in Program Space, the NPCS are bland and 2-dimensional.
+A few sample systems are provided, New York Hub vaguely resembles a cyber-version of 1920s new york, complete with specially-coded virus-drug analogues and a criminal underground, Calnet is a militarized hub with the highest population of sentient programs in Program Space.
+All the NPCS are bland and 2-dimensional, which is sadly not intentional.
 Some factions are provided, and these are good.
 You’ve got your fanatical User cultists, your movement that tries to prevent nuclear war, your anti-viral movement, your cabal of financial programs that manipulate real world stocks and thus gain real world power and your group that seeks to somehow contact the Users and make them aware of program space.
 Users are barely understood gods, their emissaries treated as Outsiders.
 Its sparse, but it gives you enough to work with.
 We end with a lukewarm list of sample NPCs for use as adversaries.
 Did you get excited by the list of Npcs adversaries in the DMG?
 Then this will thrill and shock you!

-Overall, Virtual is a functional but half-assed attempt at a setting.
-It does some new things but is nowhere innovative enough to merit its existence.
+Overall, Virtual is a functional but suprisingly lacklustre attempt at a setting.
+It innovates but is nowhere enough to merit its existence.
 It is one of the few instances where a longer, more detailed supplement would have been to the game’s benefit.
 Perhaps I should blame the source material, but this is unfair, there is some potential for variety and lightcycle duelling in here, it just doesn’t give you the tools to build something great.
 As it is, its a mechanically interesting variant player handbook with a mediocre setting to try them out in.
 I cannot in good conscience recommend this game to anyone but a probably hypothetical cabal of diehard Tron fans.

 Pros: Lots of character creation options and freedom.
 Campaign world has some interesting features.